Endometrium: Embryo transfer

 An endometrial thickness (EMT) of less than 7 mm decreases the pregnancy rate in in vitro fertilization by an odds ratio of approximately 0.4 compared to an EMT of over 7 mm.
 However, such low thickness rarely occurs, and any routine use of this parameter is regarded as not justified.
 The optimal endometrial thickness is 10mm.
+Nevertheless, in human a perfect synchrony is not necessary; if the endometrium is not ready to receive the embryo an ectopic pregnancy may occur.
+This consist of the implantation of the blast outside the uterus, which can be extremely dangerous.

 Observation of the endometrium by transvaginal ultrasonography is used when administering fertility medication, such as in in vitro fertilization.
 At the time of embryo transfer, it is favorable to have an endometrium of a thickness of between 7 and 14 mm with a triple-line configuration, which means that the endometrium contains a hyperechoic (usually displayed as light) line in the middle surrounded by two more hypoechoic (darker) lines.
 A triple-line endometrium reflects the separation of the basal layer and the functional layer, and is also observed in the periovulatory period secondary to rising estradiol levels, and disappears after ovulation.

 Endometrial thickness is also associated with live births in IVF.
 The live birth rate in a normal endometrium is halved when the thickness is <5mm.

 Endometrial protection

 Estrogens stimulate endometrial proliferation and carcinogenesis.
 Conversely, progestogens inhibit endometrial proliferation and carcinogenesis caused by estrogens and stimulate differentiation of the endometrium into decidua, which is termed endometrial transformation or decidualization.
 This is mediated by the progestogenic and functional antiestrogenic effects of progestogens in this tissue.
 These effects of progestogens and their protection against endometrial hyperplasia and endometrial cancer caused by estrogens is referred to as endometrial protection.
+As a result of endometrial protection, endometrial cells can undergo epithelial-mesenchymal transition and be detected in menstrual fluid.

+Endometrial receptivity

+Endometrial receptivity is a crucial factor in achieving successful embryo implantation in assisted reproduction treatments.
+It refers to the ability of the endometrium to accept an embryo during a specific time window, known as the "implantation window."
+The synchronization between endometrial development and the embryo is essential to ensure a successful pregnancy.

+Currently, there are three main tests that help evaluate endometrial receptivity and optimize fertility treatments: